mbolli/koken_php74_patch/README.md

 After my hoster upgraded PHP to version 7 and MySQL to 8?, Koken was not happy.

 This should help.
-I probably introduced another hundred bugs or so, but the goal was to make it run.
+No guarantees though, the goal was to make it run.

 Because of legal reasons, (Koken being bought and dumped by NetObjects, but probably still their property), I only publish a patch.